mohamearif/Salesforce-PayPal-Transaction-Integration/README.md

     b. `ContactRecordTypeDeveloperName`: Set a specific Contact Record Type when creating Contact records during the export of PayPal Transactions to Salesforce.

-    c. `ExcludeAccountContact`: This setting allows you to avoid creating accounts and contacts while exporting PayPal Transactions to Salesforce.
-Set it according to your needs.
+    c. `ExcludeAccountContact`: This feature provides the flexibility to prevent the creation of unnecessary accounts and contacts when exporting PayPal Transactions to Salesforce.
+By default, this setting is configured to exclude such creations.
+It is important to adjust this setting to align with your specific requirements, considering the following mappings:

+        For Account creation, the fields that are mapped for insertion include Name, Shipping Address, and Billing Address.

+        For Contact creation, the fields that are mapped for insertion encompass FirstName, LastName, Email, Mailing Address, and Other Address.

+    So be sure to configure this setting accordingly to ensure a smooth integration, while keeping in mind that no Account/Contact Validations should disrupt the process.

     d. `PageSize`: Adjust the 'PageSize' to set the number of records exported per API call in the Queueable Apex.
 This allows you to control the size of each batch of records processed.